Cindi Love

 During her tenure as MCC's chief operating officer and business manager, Love played a role in the advocacy for human rights around the world.
+She developed the Would Jesus Discriminate Campaign in partnership with then Jesus MCC in Indianapolis and its pastor, Rev Jeff Miner and Mitchell Gold's Faith in America team.
 She has also served on the Faith and Religion Council for the Human Rights Campaign.
 She was awarded the Bohnett Fellowship and attended an executive education program for local and state officials at Harvard's Kennedy School.
-She and her partner also acquired a new business in 2009, the Natural Food Center, in Abilene, Texas.

 Education and early career

 A native of Abilene, Texas, Love holds a Master of Arts from Louisiana Tech, and a doctorate in educational administration from Texas Tech University.
 She applied her educational training to using technology in the classroom and to forming community-school partnerships; her efforts were recognized by the Texas legislature and by Governor Ann Richards.
 She was later named the Executive Dean of Brookhaven College in Dallas, Texas.

 Love also spent many years in the business sector, founding such companies as Ecommune, a business intended for advising Fortune 500 companies and technology ventures in Israel, School Vision of Texas, INC 500 member C.H.
 Love & Co., which was later bought by New Mexico Information Systems, and ICSS, Inc., which was acquired by The Toro Company, for which she guided a project that created a worldwide Intranet network, and served as both director of customer service systems and manager of global customer information systems.

 From Toro, Love moved to other projects, including being the CEO of Friendly Robotics.
 Her experience with technology was also called upon by NASA and by the Texas legislature.
 For her business work, she was named one of the "Top 50 Entrepreneurs" in North America by Inc. Magazine, MIT and YEO in 1990.
 She has served on numerous not-for-profit boards and committees for educational, business, and LGBT interests.

 Love has been the CEO and founder of a number of other corporations, including School Vision of Texas, Network in a Box, Apple Education Assistance Network, New Mexico Information Systems, and Integration Control Systems & Services.